Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Hardness and algorithms for via undirected graphs

 \section{Hardness and algorithms for {\altbidsn} via undirected graphs}

 In this section we present two results for problems on bidirected graphs that follow from corresponding results on undirected graphs.
 We first prove \autoref{thm:lb-biDST}, which we restate below.
-In particular, it implies that most likely \bidsnP has no PTAS.
+In particular, it implies that \bidsnP has no PTAS, unless P=NP.